CryoDRGN-ET Subtomogram Analysis

 1. Downsample images (if necessary)

-For subsequent commands you can now use downsampled-128/ with the --datadir argument (and the same .star file) to use these downsampled subtilts instead.
+For subsequent commands, the star file will contain relative paths to the provided outdir location.
+Alternatively, you can use the full path to downsampled_128/ with the --datadir argument (and the same .star file) to use these downsampled subtilts from a different working directory.

 1. Parse additional pose and CTF information

-Obtaining the additional CTF parameter and pose estimate files can be done using the utility commands installed as part of cryoDRGN:
+Obtaining the additional CTF parameter and pose estimate files can be done using the utility command installed as part of cryoDRGN:

 1. Perform a sanity check using backprojection